 By Wisconsin State Law and by Army Regulation, all CYS personnel are required to report all suspected cases of neglect, physical, emotional or sexual child abuse.
-CYS personnel suspecting or observing evidence of child abuse or neglect will report it immediately to the Reporting Point of Contact (RPOC) Monroe County Human Services Social Worker at 608-269-8600 and simultaneously report it to the CYS Program Director.
+CYS personnel suspecting or observing evidence of child abuse or neglect will report it immediately to the Reporting Point of Contact (RPOC) Project CAN (Child Abuse Neglect) at 1-833-327-7233 between 0800-1630 and SIMULTANEOUSLY report to the CYS Program Director.
+Call the Fort McCoy Police at 608-388-2266 or 911 if outside of those hours.
+Below are the contact numbers for your use for reporting options in our community.

-Monroe County Human Services Social Worker 608-269-8600
+Project CAN 833-327-7233

 Family Advocacy Program Manager 608-388-2412

+Fort McCoy Police Department 608-388-2266

 Installation Safety Office 608-388-3403

 Department of Defense Hotline 877-790-1197

-(DoD Hotling is for Institutional reporting)
+(DoD Hotline is for Institutional reporting)